 Dioxins are a group of chemicals that are produced during the production of chlorinated organic compounds, including some herbicides.
 They can also be produced through waste incineration and forest fires.
 These chemicals take a long time to break down in the environment and accumulate within the food chain.
 Some dioxins are highly toxic.
 To learn more, click here

-A disadvantaged community (DAC) is one with an average Median Household Income (MHI) of less than 80% of California’s overall MHI (Public Resources Code
+A disadvantaged community (DAC) is one with an annual Median Household Income (MHI) of less than 80% of California’s overall MHI (Public Resources Code

 Disinfection by-products are formed during the chlorination process.
 When water is disinfected with chlorine, chlorine reacts with organic matter to create disinfection by-products, such as trihalomethanes (THMs).
 To learn more, click here